rperezdattari/Interactive-Learning-of-Temporal-Features-for-Control/README.md

 To use the code, it is necessary to first install the gym toolkit (release v0.9.6): https://github.com/openai/gym

-Then, the files in the `gym` folder of this repository should be replaced/added in the installed gym folder on your PC.
-There are modifications of two gym environments:
+Then, the files in the `gym` folder of this repository should be replaced/added in the installed gym folder in your PC.
+Two environments were added:

 1. **Continuous Mountain Car:** the environment outputs an image as an observation.